grame-cncm/faust/tools/benchmark/README.md

 - `-generic to compile for a generic processor, otherwise the native CPU will be used`
 - `-single to only scalar test`
 - `-run <num> to execute each test <num> times`
+- `-opt <level>' to pass an optimisation level to LLVM, between 0 and 4 (-1 means "maximal level" if range changes in the future)`

 ## faustbench-wasm